26soniya/SQL_Data_Warehouse_project/README.md

-# Modern-SQL-Data-Warehouse
+# Titanic-Survival-Prediction

-Welcome to the **Data Warehouse and Analytics Project** repo!
+Welcome to the **Titanic Survival Prediction Project** repo!
+This project demonstrates a **complete end-to-end workflow** using Python, covering data exploration, preprocessing, feature engineering, model training, and evaluation.
-Modern SQL-based Data Warehouse project demonstrating ETL workflows, data modeling, and analytics query design using SQL Server.
-Designed as a portfolio project highlights industry best practices in data engineering and analytics.
+Designed as a **portfolio project**, it highlights industry best practices in data science and applied machine learning.

 ---

 ## Project Requirements

-## Building the Data Warehouse (Data Engineering)
+## Building the Pipeline

 ### Objectives
-Develop a modern warehouse using SQL Server to consolidate dales data, enabling analytical reporting and informed decision-making.
+Develop a robust machine learning solution to predict passenger survival on the Titanic dataset by leveraging historical passenger data and applying structured preprocessing and modeling techniques.

 ### Specifications
-- **Data Sources**: Import data from two source systems ( ERP & CRM) provided as CSV files
+- **Data Source**: Titanic dataset  from Kaggle
-- **Data Quality**: Cleanse and resolve data quality issues prior analysis.
+- **Data Quality**: Handle missing values, inconsistent categorical data, and feature imbalance
-- **Integration**: Combine both sources into a single, user-friendly data designes for analytical queries.
-- **Scope**: Focus on the lates only; historization of dat is not required.
-- **Documntation**: Provide clear documentation of the data model to support both business stakeholders and analyticas temas.
+- **Feature Engineering**: Encode categorical variables, scale numerical features, and drop non-informative columns
+- **Data Splitting**: Apply stratified sampling to preserve target and key feature distributions
+- **Pipeline Design**: Use scikit-learn Pipelines for clean, reusable, and leakage-free preprocessing
+- **Modeling**: Train and tune machine learning models using cross-validation
+- **Evaluation**: Assess model performance on unseen test data

 ---

-### BI: Analytics & Reporting ( Data Analytics)
+## Machine Learning: Modeling & Evaluation (Data Analytics)

 ### Objectives
-Deveop SQL_based analytics to deliver detailed insights into:
+Develop ML-based analytics to uncover survival patterns and deliver predictive insights based on:
--**Customer Behavior**
--**Product Performance**
--**Sales Trends**

-These insights empower stakeholder with key business metrics, enabling startigic decision-making.
+- **Passenger Demographics**
+- **Socio-economic Class**
+- **Travel and Family Characteristics**

+These insights help explain survival trends and support data-driven conclusions.

 ---

+## Technologies Used
+- Python
+- NumPy
+- Pandas
+- Matplotlib
+- Seaborn
+- Scikit-learn
+- Jupyter Notebook

+---

+## Project Status
+✅ Completed
+📌 Further enhancements such as advanced visualizations and model comparison can be added.

+---

 ## License

-this Project is licensed under the (MIT License).
+This project is licensed under the **MIT License**.
 You are free to use, modify, and share this project with proper attribution.

-## About ME
+---

 Hi!
-I'm **Soniya Kumari B**.
-I Love working in the **Data** field and I'm on that path making sure I make it till the end, without giving up!!
+I'm **Soniya Kumari B** 👋
+I love working in the **Data** field and I’m committed to continuously learning, building, and growing—making sure I reach my goals **without giving up**.